top of page

 If you want some tasty meal ideas, pop by our gut-friendly recipes in our collection.

-How to Store Buckwheat Sprouts
+How to Store Buckwheat Sprouts?

 You can keep buckwheat sprouts for 2-3 days.
 Alternatively, you can roast the buckwheat groat sprouts and store them in a container for a week.
 Grind this to a flour and use it in pancakes or pasta.